Frequently Asked Questions

 65-70, 60lb bags

 Absolutely!
 Concrete that freezes during the curing process will eventually fail.
-Use of concrete blankets, tarps and hay are optional.
+Use of concrete blankets, tarp, or hay are optional.

 How much does 1 cubic yard weigh?